 In the case of the singing voice, fewer studies have investigated the mechanisms behind our preferences.
 Bruder et al. (2023) recently observed that participants’ ratings of ten different perceptual attributes of the voices (i.e., articulation, breathiness, pitch accuracy, loudness, tempo etc) were better predictors of listeners' liking of pop voices than computationally extracted acoustic features commonly used to describe voices such as jitter, shimmer, vibrato rate and extent and harmonics-to-noise ratio.
 Importantly, while preferences were highly idiosyncratic, as indicated by the low interrater agreement in liking ratings (Krippendorff’s alpha was .16), some average preferences emerged for some voices, as shown by highly correlated averaged liking ratings between the two experiments conducted (one with German and one with US participants).
 This suggests the emergence of robust average preferences amidst large individual differences in how participants perceive and like singing voices.
 Based on the literature on spoken voice attractiveness, it is difficult to say how much individual differences lie behind the typically reported average preferences.
 Valentova et al. (2019) reported high correlations between average attractiveness ratings of spoken and sung vocalizations (of “Happy Birthday” and national anthems) produced by the same subjects and argued that spoken and sung voice may work as “backup signals” that convey the same information about a subject’s physical fitness.
 Because they used Cronbach’s alpha as a measure of interater agreement, a reportedly problematic measure (it is inflated by larger sample sizes and ignores within-person variability – Hönekopp, 2006; Kramer et al., 2018), the relationship between voice attractiveness of singing and speaking (as well as the role of individual differences in this relationship) needs to be clarified.

 Here we investigate the aesthetic appeal of a set of contrasting vocalizations – singing and speaking – in an integrative manner.
 We adopt an interactionist approach (e.g., Wassiliwizky & Menninghaus, 2021) within the larger framework of empirical aesthetics – an approach that takes into account aspects of the stimuli as well as subjective, internal factors related to the person making the aesthetic evaluation.
 This means that, in addition to examining mean liking ratings as an indication of average preferences, we will also examine the variability in these ratings across participants.
 One way to assess the relative contribution of individual versus shared factors to preferences is to measure the amount of shared taste across participants (e.g., Germine et al., 2015; Hönekopp, 2006; Leder et al., 2016; Vessel & Rubin, 2010).
 Here, we focus on the variability of aesthetic judgements across contrasting vocalization styles.
 We propose to use a newly recorded and validated stimulus set of naturalistic but controlled a cappella vocal performances.
 Twenty-two female classical singers performed different melody excerpts in three contrasting singing styles – as a lullaby, as a pop song and as opera aria; and read the corresponding lyrics aloud in two contrasting ways – as if speaking to an adult audience and as if speaking to an infant.
 The three singing styles (i.e., contrasting sounding vocalizations) were chosen as a pragmatic way to have the same singers produce contrasting performances in different styles without having to learn another specific singing technique (such as belting).
-The five proposed vocalization styles can be seen as a subset of all possible categories of human vocalizations, sampled from a multidimensional continuum – for example, from the speech-music continuum described by Phillips (2023), or from the “musilanguage continuum” described by Brown (2000) and extended by Leongómez et al. (2022, Figure 1b).
+The five proposed vocalization styles can be seen as a subset of possible categories of human vocalizations, sampled from a multidimensional continuum – for example, from the speech-music continuum described by Phillips (2023), or from the “musilanguage continuum” described by Brown (2000) and extended by Leongómez et al. (2022, Figure 1b).